Jahangirabad Institute of Technology

 - Withholding/ withdrawing scholarship/ fellowship and other benefits.

-- Debarring from appearing in any test/ examination or other evaluation process.
+- Debarring from appearing in any test/ examination or other evaluation processes.

 - Withholding results.

 - Debarring from representing the institution in any regional, national or international meet, tournament, youth festival, etc.